desaixie/desaixie.github.io/_pages/about.md

 Misc
 =====
-I love training my "Catificial" Intelligence/CatGPT🐈 agent, **Purrari**, with supervised learning (instruction finetuning) and RL (treats as positive reward).
+I love training my "Catificial" Intelligence/CatGPT🐈 agent, **Purrari**, using a blend of supervised learning (instruction finetuning) and RL (treats as positive reward).
-She has mastered many tricks and learned to understand many words in English and Mandarin.
+She understood many words in both English and Mandarin and has mastered numerous tricks.
-She is currently learning to speak through pet talking buttons.
+Currently, she is advancing her communication skills through pet talking buttons.
-For lots of cat pics and videos, please go to [her instagram](https://www.instagram.com/purrari_0310/), which is maintained by her mom who also took my profile picture on this page.
+For more cute cat pics and videos, please visit [her instagram](https://www.instagram.com/purrari_0310/), lovingly maintained by her mom.